-Direct Operating Costs
+Direct Operating Cost

-Direct operating costs increased in the quarter ended March 31, 2022, compared to the same quarter last year as a result of increased warranty replacement cost.
-While the sunsetting of the 3G cellular network did not trigger a warranty claim as our products continued to work where 3G cell service was available, the Company decided to replace all our customers' 3G products still under warranty with new 4G units at no cost to our customers.
+Direct operating costs increased for each of the three and for the six months ended June 30, 2022, compared to the same periods last year as a result of increased warranty replacement costs.
+While the sunsetting of the 3G cellular network did not trigger a warranty claim as our products continued to work where 3G cell service was available, the Company made the business decision to replace all 3G products still under warranty with new 4G units at no cost to the customer.